 To Kurt’s (Stranger Things’ Joe Keery’s) mounting frustration, his engagement and viewership rarely reaches double figures.
 It’s a similar dilemma to that of someone in the adorkable 2018 award nominee Eighth Grade.
 Only significantly less wholesome.
-(Gucci!)

 From start to finish the acting is brilliant fun and the cast pitch perfect.
-As well as a scene-stealing Keery, we’re treated to appearances from reality tv veterans Mischa Barton and Frankie Grande, as well as David Duchovny as Kurt’s coke-up, washed up, wannabe music producer dad.
+As well as a scene-stealing Keery, we’re treated to appearances from reality tv veterans Mischa Barton and Frankie Grande, as well as David Arquette as Kurt’s coke-up, washed up, wannabe music producer dad.
 These cameos are great because all three participants could be playing themselves, albeit not the most flattering versions.

 Spree is also a technical achievement.
 Made on a micro-budget, the kills aren’t as realistic as they could be.
-But director Eugene Kotlyarento more than makes up for it with creativity and commitment to gonzo style (only two shots were filmed with traditional cameras).
+But director Eugene Kotlyarento more than makes up for that with creativity and commitment to gonzo style (only two shots were filmed with traditional cameras).
 In fact, “Is Spree a true story” is one of the first hits to come up if you Google the film.

 “…we got more into building the “Kurt Kunkle” character we looked at a bunch of videos from the most popular well-known influencers, to people who only had single-digit views to try to figure out which scripts they were emulating and how exactly they communicated to the camera, and their imagined audience.”